DevExpress/devextreme-documentation/concepts/Common/Licensing/25 Validation.md

 [note] DevExtreme’s license verification process does not impact app functionality nor affect app performance.

 When creating the first component, DevExtreme checks the license key specified in the `config()` method.
-If license key verification is successful, you will not see any additional license-related messages within the browser console.
+If license key verification is successful, additional license-related messages are not shown within the browser console or on-screen.

 If license key validation fails, DevExtreme will display one of the following messages within the browser console.